lila-masand/Final-Project/README.md

 `int fifo`, `int sctf`, `int sjf`, `int rr`

-As previously mentioned, each algorithm adds a RectangleShape to a global array as it runs.
+As previously mentioned, each algorithm adds RectangleShapes to a global array as it runs.
 This means that for Round-Robin and Shortest to Completion First, these time slices had to be calculated either based on the timeslice size for RR (1 time unit) or based on how long a process ran before it was stopped and replaced in STCF.
 Both of these algorithms kept a clock and a variable that tracked the last time a process finished running, which in most cases was also the time that the next process started running.
 These variables were used to figure out the width of each RectangleShape.

 An 'id' variable was added to the Process struct in order to allow each algorithm to properly assign the processes a specific color that applied to each of their timeslices.